sgsfak/eucaim_anon_pipeline/README.md

 A DICOM Anonymization pipeline in a Docker container.
 This pipeline is designed to anonymize DICOM files according to the EUCAIM standard and includes the following steps:
 - **Step 1 (Optional):** Perform OCR on DICOM pixel data to remove sensitive information (burned-in information).
 - **Step 2:** Deidentify DICOM metadata using the RSNA CTP Anonymizer and the [EUCAIM anonymization script](ctp/anon.script).
-- **Step 3 (Optional):** Deidentify clinical data provided in a CSV file so that the referenced patient id is anonymized the same way CTP does in Step 2.
+- **Step 3 (Optional):** Deidentify clinical data provided in CSV files so that the referenced patient id is anonymized the same way CTP does in Step 2.

 ### Usage